 Saving time and money for any office process improves any tool used in an office setting.
 One example of how OCR technology has improved the data processing for a company is The New York Times.
 They have adapted OCR into their custom tool entitled Document Helper.
 This customized OCR software application enables their offices to process as many as 5,400 pages per hour to prepare their reporters to review.

 Intelligent Automation and OCR

 Many businesses today have well-established procedures with their OCR application in which accuracy rates are pre-established.
 This improves accuracy rates when the OCR tool-set is deployed or analyzes document data.
 Custom OCR applications often work with standard operations procedures defined as sorters, scanners, verifiers, and data-entry operators.
-To incorporate robotic process applications and AI within the OCR software to improve efficiency, accuracy, and reduce expenses.
-Using intelligent automation and OCR to process documents involve the following steps:
+To incorporate robotic process applications and AI within the OCR software to improve both efficiency and accuracy, as well as reduce expenses.
+Using intelligent automation and OCR to process documents involves the following steps:

 - Identification: Identify and verify the document’s type, image, machine-readable text form, handwritten document scanned in the system, etc.

 - Classification: Classification is based on identification.
 Data files are organized into understandable formats like invoices, trade bills, and timesheets.